 It’s like a cluttered garage that you wish someone else would just clean out–get rid of the trash, sweep it out, and put anything of value back on some nice shiny shelves.

 After all, creating a website is not a simple process.
-There’s so many terms that you will have to learn and understand, in order to create a website that you will truly be happy with.
+There are so many terms that you will have to learn and understand, in order to create a website that you will truly be happy with, be they the ones you can hire an SEO freelancer to help you with, or ones you’ll have to learn yourself.
 Just like with anything that you may not have done before, you may need a bit of assistance to push you in the right direction.
 If this is the situation you have found yourself in, don’t worry.
-It may benefit you to check out something like slickplan’s guide to understanding digital terms.
-There can be a lot to get your head around, but you’ll be making a positive start to getting your website up to date.

-If you’ve never done it before and are looking to, you’ll need to take a look at some web hosting uk providers as this is necessary if you want a great website.
+If you’ve never done it before and are looking to, you’ll need to take a look at some web hosting uk providers, presuming you are based in the uk, as this is necessary if you want a great website.
+If you are based in Australia, you may want to contact Intergrid to learn more about their dedicated servers instead.
 If you’ve already got a website and it’s bad, you could turn around, walk away, hire an agency, and tell them–fix it!
 There are loads of different providers that you could use though, it all depends on what you want them for.
 For example, you might decide that after having visiting a site like https://www.hostiserver.com/, that they can help you better than a different provider.
 The key though is just to have a look around and find one that suits you best.

 But, it’s your job to clean it out.